The benefits of travelling with grandparents and extended family

 We went to Hawaii in the fall and we were joined by both grandmothers.
 I would say the most important consideration is to make sure a grandparent – like any other traveler – is flexible, but try to meet them halfway.
 We knew that the grandmas weren’t big beach lovers (and neither of them swims) so Oahu was an ideal location because we could alternate beach days with other activities like scenic drives, botanical gardens and historic sites.Melissa – The Family Voyage

 It is likely that grandparents have more flexibility than you do on when they can travel.
-But remember if you are asking grandparents to travel in school holiday times, this can significantly increase their cost.
+But remember, if you are asking grandparents to travel during school holiday times, this can significantly increase their costs.
 This is what makes travelling before kids hit school age a wonderful thing!

 Related Reading: How to narrow down your bucket list of destinations.